top of page

 Help Restore the Rodney Reservoir Community Garden

-Support the resolution at City Council asking the City to build all 62 plots and consider collaborating with the community on garden operations.
+Read the resolution that City Council passed asking the City to build all 62 plots as soon as possible and to consider collaborating with the community on garden operations.
+Visit the petition link below to add your support!

 Thanks to All Who Advocated at City Council last May!